Moving to Netherlands From US

 Best Places to Live in the Netherlands

 There are several amazing places in the Netherlands, but as an expat relocating to Netherlands, you will be interested in knowing what areas are best to live in.
 It is important to note that several factors affect your choice.
-It could be that you prefer to live in a city that is close to your office (if you are moving to Netherlands for work purposes), or you prefer somewhere close to all the city centers.
+It could be that you prefer to live in a city that is close to your office (if you are moving to Netherlands from US for work purposes), or you prefer somewhere close to all the city centers.
 It’s your call, but while thinking of a good place to live in the Netherlands, don’t forget to put safety and cost into consideration.
 Nonetheless, here is a list of some best places to live in the Netherlands.

 A beautiful, legal, sophisticated, and affordable city.
 You can have fun visiting all the thirty-eight museums or just relaxing on the beach.